simon-duchastel/simple-launcher/docs/testing.md

 ### Unit Tests
 - Test business logic, data transformations, and utilities
-- Mock Android dependencies using mockito or mockk
+- Mock Android dependencies using mockito
 - Use JUnit 5 testing framework
 - Name tests descriptively: `should_returnExpectedResult_when_givenValidInput()`